 - Read the 01/11/2021 message on New York Covid-19 Vaccination.

-How to Make an Appointment for the COVID-19 Vaccination
+How to Get the COVID-19 Vaccine

-Eligible members of the community can fill out the New York state questionnaire to confirm eligibility here; once submitted, this form will lead to a list of vaccination locations.
+To make an appointment, eligible members of the community can fill out the New York state questionnaire to confirm eligibility here; once submitted, this form will lead to a list of vaccination locations.
 The New York City vaccine hub is located here.

 The state and city websites also provide a list of locations for nearby pharmacies and providers that can administer the vaccine to certain New Yorkers.
 You can also be in touch with our healthcare provider, if you have one; many of them are part of a hospital or other vaccination network and may be able to find you an appointment.